Systems Architecture for Quantum Random Access Memory: Results

 As illustrated in Section \ref{sec:noise}, the QRAM architecture is robust to Z-biased error.
 We further validate this property by calculating the virtual QRAM fidelity and comparing it to Baseline B, which is robust to arbitrary error channels but has the same scaling as the new virtual QRAM for Z error.
 As expected, Baseline S exhibits no noise resilience.
 Figure \ref{fig:comparez} shows the scaling of the fidelity under Pauli X and Z errors for different architectures with error rate $\epsilon=10^{-3}$.

 Moreover, our simulations in Figure \ref{fig:simulation} demonstrate the fidelity gap between Z-biased noise and X-biased noise, with far better performance in the former.
-We also provide Figure \ref{fig:scaling} to illustrate the trade-off between the QRAM and SQC width under the single qubit Z and X error model.
-Our plot shows that the fidelity decays \textit{exponentially }faster when increasing the SQC width $k$ than the QRAM width $m$.
+We also provide Figure \ref{fig:scaling} to illustrate the trade-off between the QRAM width m and SQC width k under the single qubit Z and X error model.
+Our plot indicates that the fidelity decays \textit{exponentially} faster when increasing the SQC width parameter $k$ than the QRAM width $m$.